 Note: the jury’s still out on whether you’ll be able to deduct PMI premiums you paid in 2018 and 2019.
 This deduction expired on Dec.
 31, 2017, and Congress would have to extend it in order for this deduction for homeowners to apply to 2018 and 2019 taxes.

 File for free with Credit Karma Tax®

 Credit Karma Tax® offers guarantees for max refund and accurate calculations.

 Deducting property taxes

 Your lender may also require you to pay your state or local property taxes through an escrow account.
-If you do, the portion of your house payment that pays your property taxes may be deductible for 2017 taxes.
+If you do, the portion of your house payment that pays your property taxes may be deductible.

 You may be able to take this deduction if …

 - You itemize your deductions on Schedule A

 - You paid the tax when you closed on your home or to a taxing authority during the year

 - The tax was not used to pay for a specific service provided by the taxing authority (for example, trash collection)